jkurki/hello-world/README.md

 Repo for the Hello World tutorial
 I think I saw you in an ice cream parlor, drinking milk shakes cold and long.
 Smiling, and waving, and looking so fine.
-Don't think you new you were in this song.
+Don't think you knew you were in this song.